 Also Read: The Power of JIRA for Project Management

-Jenkins provides both test summaries and information on test results.
+Jenkins provides both test summaries and information on test results as cucumber reports.
 On the test result “graph”, users can see how test results look like over time and gain more information on how to move forward.
 Test summaries give specific information on the number of tests, how long they took to execute and other information that can play a role in total productivity.

 Understanding the cause of a test failure is critically important for test engineers.
 Jenkins provides details on a test failure to give testers more detailed information.
 Using Jenkins, you can easily access to the details on a test failure in one click.
 Once you navigate to these details you will find the error or failure message and information about the test failure.
 This gives test engineers the opportunity to sort out complex issues they may not have seen before testing.

 Jenkins is a great choice if you are ready to jump into test automation.
-It works well with the continuous integration methodology and helps your team complete the testing process more quickly.
+It works well with the continuous integration methodology and helps your team complete the testing process more quickly and produce beautiful cucumber reports easily.
 There is a reason why Jenkins is one of the most popular continuous integration tools with test engineers!
 It packs everything that companies needs to support test automation into one highly functional tool.

 Also Read: What is value stream management?